andrefnb/daily-weather/README.md

 The `.env` file defines needed airflow variables like the airflow user id and airflow project directory.

+In the tests folder there are python files that test the pipeline functions.
+Currently there is a test without mocking that runs successfully for a given expected data.
+There is also another with mocking, but still needs development.
+Mock is important because the public API is being updated regularly, so without mocking we need to update the expected data.

 ## Setup
 To run the project, one needs to execute the following commands in the project root:
 `docker compose up --build -d`